temporalio/samples-go/expense/README.md

 the activity is not completed yet.
   * When the expense is approved (or rejected), somewhere in the world needs to be notified, and it will need to call `client.CompleteActivity()` to tell Temporal service that that activity is now completed.
-  In this sample case, the dummy server do this job.
-In real world, you will need to register some listener to the expense system or you will need to have your own pulling agent to check for the expense status periodic.
+  In this sample case, the dummy server does this job.
+In real world, you will need to register some listener to the expense system or you will need to have your own polling agent to check for the expense status periodically.
-* After the wait activity is completed, it did the payment for the expense (dummy step in this sample case).
+* After the wait activity is completed, it does the payment for the expense (dummy step in this sample case).

-This sample rely on an a dummy expense server to work.
+This sample relies on an a dummy expense server to work.

 # Steps To Run Sample
 * You need a Temporal service running.
 README.md for more details.